-Motion/Second: Biddle/Buckholz
+Motion/Second: Biddle/Buckholz Ayes: All.
+Motion passed.
+APPROVED AS RECOMMENDED.

 6-6.
 ACTION: APPROVE MEMORANDUM OF UNDERSTANDING WITH PARTICIPATING COUNTY, CITIES AND AGENCIES (PCCA) FOR ASSESSMENT OF FAIR HOUSING PLAN

 Christine Gouig presented the staff report.
 Ms. Gouig reported that HACA will join with Alameda County, the cities in Alameda County and the other four housing authorities to develop an Assessment of Fair Housing Plan (AFH Plan) and that HACA plans to enter into an MOU with the participating entities that outlines the basis for sharing the tasks and costs.
 Oscar Macias explained that some of the costs associated with this joint effort will go toward consultant costs.